dataplay/courseproject/README.md

 STEP 7.
 Select from testing data set only variables that are means or standard deviations of measurements from the list of variables in the original testing dataset.

 xtest_subset86 <- select(xtest_subset1, contains("Mean"), contains("mean"), contains("std"))
-## Combining files to create the testing data set
-testdata86 <- cbind(testsub, ytest, xtest_subset86)
+NOTE: Combining files to create the testing data set testdata86 <- cbind(testsub, ytest, xtest_subset86)

 STEP 8.
 Select from training data set only variables that are means or standard deviations of measurements from the list of variables in the original training dataset.

 xtrain_subset86 <- select(xtrain_subset1, contains("Mean"), contains("mean"), contains("std"))
-## Combining files to create the training data set
-traindata86 <- cbind(trainsub, ytrain, xtrain_subset86)
+NOTE: Combining files to create the training data set traindata86 <- cbind(trainsub, ytrain, xtrain_subset86)

 STEP 9.
 Merge testing and training data together into mergedata86